blockprotocol/blockprotocol/rfcs/text/0408-versioning-types.md

 For the purposes of this section, the following assumptions are applied:

-- Any given Schema X is _compatible with_ another schema Y if all possible values that satisfy Schema X also satisfy schema Y (note the directionality)
+- Any given Schema X is _compatible with_ another schema Y if and only if all possible values that satisfy Schema X also satisfy schema Y (note the directionality)
-- Any given Schema X is _equivalent to_ another Schema Y iff X is _compatible with_ Y _and_ Y is _compatible with_ X
+- Any given Schema X is _equivalent to_ another Schema Y if and only if X is _compatible with_ Y _and_ Y is _compatible with_ X
 - All Type schemas have `additionalProperties: false` unless otherwise stated
 - 'Constraints' refer to all JSON schema keywords which affect the validation of data in the Block Protocol, these include (but are not limited to) `type`, `properties`, `minItems`, `maxItems`, `minimum`, `maximum`
 - 'Semantic Annotations' refer to all JSON schema keywords which do not affect the validation of data in the Block Protocol, these include (but are not limited to) `title`, `description`, `examples`, `default`